-- Make sure the customer realizes you’re ready to help, and never hesitate to offer a sincere apology.
+- Make sure the customer realizes you’re ready to help and never hesitate to offer a sincere apology.

 - Communicate with customers by thinking, writing and speaking clearly.

-- Know what you want to say and consider how best to deliver your message.
+- Know what you want to say and consider how to best deliver your message.
 You may be communicating in person, on the phone or through electronic means.

 - Take your time to avoid making mistakes or saying something out of context.

 - Resolve issues quickly.

 - Don’t hesitate to involve the customer by saying, “What can I do to make this right?”

 - Face the conflict head-on in a calm, nondefensive and respectful manner.
 If the answer is beyond your pay grade, involve the appropriate manager.

 - Deliver what you promised.

 - If you realize it will take longer than promised to deliver a response, let your customer know.